AlexKimDS/alexkimds.github.io/_pages/about.md

 As an Individual DS, I worked on various significant projects, including:

 - Development of Compliance and Credit Scoring Models
-- Deployment of BERT to Prod for CS optimization
+- Deployment of BERT to Prod for CS optimization (in 2019/20 before the LLMs! :sweat_smile:)
 - Time series forecasting, uplift modeling etc

 Later, I took on a Team Lead role, working on large scale projects, managing teams and hiring data specialists.
 The key projects during my TL tenure were: